-Admittedly, it’s not very likely that you’ll encounter a duke in your day-to-day affairs.
-(That is, not unless you’re acquainted with people who know that anyone can obtain a royal title; more on that later.)
-But perhaps one day it happens, and you bump into a man who is distinctly, unquestionably a duke in the fine wines aisle of your local organic shop.
+Admittedly, it’s not very likely that you’ll encounter someone with the title Duke in your day-to-day affairs.
+(That is, not unless you’re a member of the British Royal Family or acquainted with people who know that anyone can obtain a royal title; more on that later.)
+But perhaps one day it happens, and you bump into a man who is distinctly, unquestionably in possession of a Duke title in the fine wines aisle of your local organic shop.
 Perhaps, even, you bump into two dukes and watch in astonishment as they proceed to have an argument about which of them should salute first, and which is the less important.

 Alright, well, the organic shop aisle scenario isn’t exactly likely, but it is the case that the UK aristocracy features two kinds of dukes who enjoy different social standings.
 But what exactly is the difference, and how does it work?

 There is, as it were, your ‘average’ duke.
 There are currently twenty-four of these, including, for example, the Duke of Manchester, the Duke of Argyll, the Duke of Somerset, and the Duke of Marlborough.
 Of course, there is, in fact, nothing average at all about such titles.
 In the ranking system of the British aristocracy, a duke is always the most senior noble after members of the Royal family and takes precedence over ranks such as Earl, Viscount, and Baron.
 In other words, they are at the very top of the social hierarchy.
 The titles are hereditary and often have centuries of history behind them, such as the five-hundred-years-plus of the Duchy of Norfolk – though some are more recent creations, such as the Duchy of Argyll, created 1892.